 College isn't for everybody, but we're not everybody.

 In 2018, we launched the Cumberlands Commitment, which slashed tuition by 57 percent to make education affordable for any student who pursued their undergraduate degree on our Williamsburg campus.
-In 2019, we expanded our Commitment to include complimentary books.
-You won't find this anywhere else in the state of Kentucky.
+In 2019, we expanded our Commitment to include complimentary books. $9,875 tuition and free textbooks.
+You won't find a value like this anywhere else in Kentucky.

 Mission & Goals